 LPG could be used as vehicle fuel but is also commonly used as fuel sources for cooking or heating appliances.
-As at 31 December 2019, the Group had 6 LPG vehicular refuelling stations and 2 LPG domestic stations in Guangdong Province.
+As at 31 December 2020, the Group had 4 LPG vehicular refuelling stations and 2 LPG domestic stations in Guangdong Province.
 There was also an LPG terminal with storage facilities located in Guangdong Province.
+Compared to the same period in 2019, we ceased operating 2 LPG vehicular refuelling stations because the landlord took back the land.